mgrider/SKHexGrid/README.md

   - the frame of the hexagon(s)
   - allow toggling on/off the secondary hexagon (currently a yellow background)
     - or _maybe_ make an array of configuration objects, and allow any number of hexagons to be drawn
+* Allow drawing a border around the edges of the grid
+  - maybe margin values & colors for each `Direction`
 * Add more visual effects
   - animate the border of a tapped cell
   - screen shake